marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - managed workflow and orchestration platform.
 - define your app as a state machine.
-- create tasks, sequential steps, paralelle steps, branching paths or timers.
+- create tasks, sequential steps, parallel steps, branching paths or timers.
 - amazon state language declarative JSON.
 - apps can interact and update the stream via Step Function API.
 - visual interface describes flow and realtime status.